-The Audio Workshops are part of an ongoing effort by the New Orleans Jazz & Heritage Foundation to increase arts education opportunities for young people.
-They expand on the growing repertoire of classes the Foundation presents in the state-of-the-art education facility the foundation opened in 2015, the George and Joyce Wein Jazz & Heritage Center.
+The Pro Audio Workshops are part of an ongoing effort by the New Orleans Jazz & Heritage Foundation to increase arts education opportunities for young people.
+They expand on the growing repertoire of classes the Foundation presents in the state-of-the-art education facility the Foundation opened in 2015, the George and Joyce Wein Jazz & Heritage Center.

 Pro Audio Workshops are free and serve students ages 10-18 throughout the Greater New Orleans area.
 Classes are held on Saturdays from 10am – 12pm for Beginners Audio Seminar and 10am – 1pm for Advanced Studio Recording Practices.